radareorg/ghidra-r2web/GhidraR2Web/README.md

 The extension .zip will be created in `dist/`.

+### IDEA

+A Run Configuration is provided for IntelliJ IDEA.
+To make it work you should set the location of your Ghidra installation by adding the `GHIDRA_INSTALL_DIR` Path Variable under `File->Settings->Path Variables`.

 ## Install

 In **Ghidra Project Manager** choose `File->Install Extensions`.
 In the top right corner of the new window click the green plus sign, and choose the distribution ZIP.
 Restart Ghidra as instructed.

 After restart open the **Code Browser**, that should offer you to configure the new extension.
 Accept and tick the checkbox next to the plugin name.
 If this option is not offered you can use the `File->Configure` menu item, then click the Configure link under Ghidra Core to navigate to the same GUI for enabling the plugin.

 ## Usage